hai-vr/documentation/docs/products/blendshape-viewer/index.md

 The function of the ALT key can be changed in the dropdown at the top right:

-- To show the original picture when the ALT key is held down, choose *ALT shows original*:
+- To show the original picture when the ALT key is held down, choose *ALT shows original*.
-- To highlight the differences in yellow when the ALT key is held down, choose *ALT shows hotspots*:
+- To highlight the differences in yellow when the ALT key is held down, choose *ALT shows hotspots*.
 - Choose *Show hotspots by default* to highlight the differences in yellow; holding the *ALT* key down will show the general area.
 - To disable the function of the ALT key, select *ALT does nothing*.